-- 1. See Table 1 on page 8 for description of bus operations. - 2.
+- 1. See Table 1 for description of bus operations. - 2.
 All values are in hexadecimal. - 3.
 Except when reading array or autoselect data, all bus cycles are write operations. - 4.
-Address bits A21-A11 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
+Address bits A20-A11 are don't cares for unlock and command cycles, unless SA or PA required. - 5.
 No unlock or command cycles required when reading array data. - 6.
-The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data).
+The Reset command is required to return to reading array data when device is in the autoselect mode, or if DQ5 goes high (while the device is providing status data). - 7.
+The fourth cycle of the autoselect command sequence is a read cycle. - 8.
+The data is 00h for an unprotected sector group and 01h for a protected sector group.See "Autoselect Command Sequence" for more information.